ercsonusharma/statistical-ml/Logistic-Regression/README.md

-Optimizer: Function used to decide the weight for the next step considering the loss function in order to reduce the error. i.e. Goal- --> Minimize(Loss function) e.g. SGD, RMSProp, AdaMax etc.
+Optimizer: Function used to decide the weight for the next step considering the loss function in order to reduce the error. i.e. Goal- --> Minimize(Loss function) e.g. SGD ( https://ml-cheatsheet.readthedocs.io/en/latest/gradient_descent.html ), RMSProp, AdaMax etc.

 Learning Rate: The rate through which the optimizer is going to adjust the weight in order to achieve much loss in each step.
 More learning rate is less time-consuming but will have impact on the training.